Articles

 The Association takes safeguarding of children and vulnerable adults very seriously.
 We have a dedicated Safeguarding Officer, and a regularly updated Safeguarding Policy (policy and other essential documents available to download below).

 The parent or guardian of each young ringer must complete the Permission to Ring form and provide this to the organiser of the practice (e.g. the tower captain, district secretary or practice coordinator).
-The CCCBR Good Practice Guide (Appendix C) should be displayed in all towers.
+The CCCBR Good Practice Guide should be displayed in all towers.

 So much of safeguarding is really just good practice: always obtain written parental consent to teach children and ensure that two adults are present (preferably one male and one female) when children are present.
 Towers are also advised to keep an attendance register, just so you can look back to see who was present at any ringing occasion.